IPS-Eye-White

 Help 'Meet' or Helpmate?

 It is not until V.18 that we find God saying "It is not good that the man should be alone; I will make him a help meet for him".
-However, before He did so, God brought all the animals to the man to be named (Vs.19-20).
-During this process, it seems likely, although no mention was made of it, that the fact that none of the creatures in the garden looked like him, or shared his unique qualities was keenly felt by Adam.
+However, before He did so, God brought all the animals to the man to be named (Vs. 19-20).
+During this process it it is entirely possible that the fact that none of the creatures in the garden looked like him, or shared his unique qualities was keenly felt by Adam.

 We all know the story of the first ‘surgery’ when God caused a deep sleep to fall upon the man, then took one of his ribs, out of which He fashioned a woman.
 The first recorded human words are when Adam woke, saw Eve and said "This is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man" (V. 21-23).
 (It is not until Genesis 3:20 that we are told that Adam called his wife "Eve").